arbchain/mirror/docs/docs/usage.md

 ### 3. Deploy a private contract

-The configuration related to the contracts that need to deployed need to be updated in the `migration/index.js` file.
+The configuration related to the contracts that need to deployed is maintained in the `migration/index.js` file.
-Privacy member details can also be updated for the contract that needs be deployed in a private transaction.
+This operation also requires the node information to be maintained at `mirror-congig.js` so that it can communicate with all the nodes on which the contract needs to be deployed.

+You can deploy the contract once all the configuration is updated.

 ```bash
 mirror deploy --private
 ```

+The deployment is where the mirror tool is very handy as it supports all the privacy concepts on Hypeledger Besu.
+It supports both onchain and off chain privacy groups of Orion nodes while performing the contract deployment.
+Refer the [network configuration](./configurations) for more details on this.

 ### 4. Test the contracts